kthpanor/echem/standards.md

 - **Bold** or *italics* for introducing terms
 - Link between sections
 - Static images and Python cells if too expensive
-- Figures in png 300 dpi or svg
+- Figures in png 300 dpi (*potentially* svg)
+- nonzero, not non-zero
+- wave function, not wavefunction

+Refer to parts of the book as
+- part
+    - chapter
+        - section
+            - subsection